Meet the coalition team

 Ashley Bennett assists with the implementation of the coalition’s advocacy strategy and initiatives.
 Previously, she worked as a researcher on a U-5 child health evaluation in Tanzania while pursuing her MHS in International Health at the Johns Hopkins School of Public Health.
 Prior to her graduate studies, Ashley worked with the Senate Health, Education, Labor and Pensions Committee on the health policy team of Senator Edward Kennedy.
 She received her BA in Political Science from Wellesley College.

 Kimberley Lufkin manages the coalition’s communications and media strategy.
 Previously, she worked as a senior editor for the Kaiser Daily HIV/AIDS Report, GlobalHealthReporting.org, and the Daily Women’s Health Policy Report.
 Kimberley also was involved with Amnesty International’s conflict diamonds media strategy.
-She received her BA in Anthropology and English from the College of William and Mary and is pursuing an MA in Women and Gender Studies at George Mason University.
+She received her BA in Anthropology and English from the College of William and Mary and her MA in Women and Gender Studies at George Mason University.